CornetPanique86/xxlsteve.net/content/en/blog/minecraft-but-speed-and-jump-progressively-increase/index.md

   {{< imgslide src="https://api.mcpedl.com/storage/submissions/116475/images/minecraft-but-speed-and-jump-progressively-increase_4.png" caption="Speed and jump increase - both your speed and jump height will increase every time you move/jump" >}}
 {{< /imgslider >}}

-{{< figure src="https://api.mcpedl.com/storage/submissions/116475/images/minecraft-but-speed-and-jump-progressively-increase_5.png" caption="To choose the mode, click on the gear icon on the addon" class="figurePopup" >}}
+{{< figure src="https://api.mcpedl.com/storage/submissions/116475/images/minecraft-but-speed-and-jump-progressively-increase_5.png" caption="To choose the mode, click on the gear icon on the addon" class="figurePopup imagePopup" >}}

 If you would like to reset your current speed and/or jump level, write ***/function reset*** in Minecraft chat.

-{{< figure src="https://api.mcpedl.com/storage/submissions/116475/images/minecraft-but-speed-and-jump-progressively-increase_6.png" caption="function reset" class="figurePopup" >}}
+{{< figure src="https://api.mcpedl.com/storage/submissions/116475/images/minecraft-but-speed-and-jump-progressively-increase_6.png" caption="function reset" class="figurePopup imagePopup" >}}

 {{< ytcustom id="VrAshinIIRU" title="Addon showcase" >}}